qusaitr23/HackerRank/ReadMe.md

 The following programs are my submissions for competitive programming problems at http://www.hackerrank.com.

 The repository is mostly for private storage purposes but please feel free to use these solutions as references/hints for your own solutions.
-All solutions are written in C++ and have successfully passed all sub-tasks for their respective problems. <i>The repository is updated throughout the year for new problems.</i>
+All solutions are written in C++ and have successfully passed all sub-tasks for their respective problems.

 ---